HITECHCRIME/HC_OVERVIEW/README.md

 (NOTES: ?WITH A DASH OF AGENTS OF SHIELD VIBE?
 LEAVE THAT TO HELVE AVR, TOO MUCH BLENDING WITH OTHER METABRANDS).
 ```
-**Hitech Crime** is a cinematic narrative universe transmedia music microlabel being set in Helve AVR's dark moon metabrand system.
-It acts as a unified hub for creative and experimental audio projects.
+**Hitech Crime** is a cinematic narrative universe music microlabel being set in Helve AVR's dark moon transmedia metabrand system.
+It acts as a unified identity hub for creative and experimental audio projects.

 **Creative Aim**